Values-Driven Consulting

 board reporting and board-team communications tools,

-design of monitoring, learning, and evaluation (MEL) systems,
+design of monitoring, evaluation, and learning (MEL) and feedback systems,

 risk assessment and safety and security policies and procedures,